-Couchsurfing™ never should have been made a for-profit.
-While the founders may have seen no other choice, the point stands.
-There is certainly a moral dimension to driving profit from the hospitality of others', evident in the clear outrage of experienced hosts at the recent change.
-However, if we investigate the effect of this profit motive on the mix of incentives on the platform, we begin to see a more systematic cause for the downfall of Couchsurfing™ as a service.
+Couchsurfing™ should never have been made a for-profit.
+There is certainly a moral question to driving profit from the hospitality of others, which is evident from the clear outrage of experienced hosts at the change.
+But more than this, it showcases the mismatched incentives of the platform—how the company's profit motives damage the user base.
+Profit-seeking has systematically caused the downfall of Couchsurfing™ as a service.

 As much as the people working on the platform want to optimize for a great experience for users, they are beholden to their investors.
 The platform needs to optimize for profit, or at the very least is constrained by profit.
 This notion factors into every decision made by Couchsurfing™ since it was structured as an explicit for-profit company, and is confirmed by people working inside the organization.

-Given no way to sufficiently monetize Couchsurfing™ in its original format, there was no choice but to compromise on the mission and to make space for profit.
-The company claims to have trialed over 10 monetization strategies, ranging from more tailored advertising, commercial partnerships, and selling merchandise, to more egregious ones such as allowing hosts to charge surfers, charging surfers a fee to confirm a stay, and—for some reason—even starting a cryptocurrency.
+Given no way to sufficiently monetize Couchsurfing™ in its original format, there was no choice but to compromise on the mission to make space for profit.
+The company claims to have trialed over 10 monetization strategies, ranging from tailored advertising, commercial partnerships, and selling merchandise, to more egregious ones such as allowing hosts to charge surfers, charging surfers a fee to confirm a stay, and—for some reason—even starting a cryptocurrency.

-With the verification model in place, the main way to make money was off the users, and so to maintain revenue targets, new users had to be pumped into the system and encouraged to buy verification.
-This ended the natural growth curve of Couchsurfing™, and the platform was filled with people who didn't often get properly inducted into to the community, including various users who take advantage of others and made some feel unsafe.
+For the company, new users become the main way to make money.
+To maintain revenue targets, new users had to be pumped into the system and encouraged to buy verification.
+This ended the natural growth curve of Couchsurfing™, and the platform was filled with people who didn't often get properly inducted into the community.
+Since going for-profit, users have complained of increasing levels of users who are disengaged—only looking for free accommodation instead of cultural and interpersonal connection.
+The new influx of users have also included many people who take advantage of others and threaten or violate their safety.